cmgoffena13/logging-best-practices/README.md

 - ERROR
    - When an exception occurs
    - Example: Show that the batch insert failed with an exception
+   - NOTE: Use `logger.exception` as best practice to include the traceback when its unexpected
 - CRITICAL
    - Application cannot continue
    - Example: Show that the database connection could not be created, unable to insert records